 Sores on the legs

 Sensations in the legs, such as a heavy feeling, burning, and/or aching

-Severe varicose veins may eventually produce long-term mild swelling that can result in more serious skin and tissue problems, such as ulcers and nonhealing sores.
+Severe varicose veins may eventually produce long-term mild swelling that can result in more serious skin and tissue problems.
+These include ulcers and nonhealing sores.

 The symptoms of varicose veins may resemble other medical conditions or problems.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 How are varicose veins diagnosed?

-In addition to a complete medical history and physical examination, diagnostic procedures for varicose veins may include:
+In addition to a complete medical history and physical exam, diagnostic procedures for varicose veins may include: